Markus Flanagan

 Markus Flanagan (born August 20, 1964) is an American actor.

 Career

 In 1990, he starred in the short-lived ABC police drama Sunset Beat alongside George Clooney, Michael Deluise and Erik King.

 He was a series regular on NBC's Nurses for season two playing Luke, the rebel nurse.

 Flanagan co-starred in the Nickelodeon series Unfabulous as Jeff Singer, the father of Emma Roberts' character, from 2004 to 2007.
 His other television credits include CSI: Crime Scene Investigation, CSI: Miami, Judging Amy, Northern Exposure and Friends.
-He also had a recurring role as Harry Dean on Fox's Melrose Place and is a recurring character on the Peabody award winning show Better Things.
+He also had recurring roles as Harry Dean on Fox's Melrose Place, as Mark on the Peabody award-winning show Better Things, and from 2019 - 2023 as Gerald Drummond on the Apple TV+ series The Morning Show.